Adult Learners (Nontraditional Students)

 Student Activities Board

-The Student Activities Board (SAB) is a registered student organization that serves as a programming extension of the Student Experience Center.
-SAB provides movie nights, carnivals, festivals and more.
+The Student Activities Board (SAB) is a student-run programming board that serves as an extension of the Student Experience Center.
+SAB provides movie nights, carnivals, festivals, and more.

 Any student who wishes to participate in SAB may become a member.
 Students who participate share in the presentation of student activity programs from beginning to end and may also serve in leadership positions within the organization.
 SAB members have the opportunity to work with many different groups to provide programs for a diverse campus population.